-If you want to: Use: View a summary of email traffic and filtering activity for the current day or other period; view details of configuration update status and running MailMarshal services for each email processing server The Dashboard page in the Console.
-See "Viewing Server Statistics" on page 166.
+If you want to: Use: View a summary of email traffic and filtering activity for the current day or other period The Dashboard page in the Console.
+See "Monitoring Email Statistics and Server Health" on page 166.
+View details of configuration update status and running MailMarshal services for each email processing server The Status page in the Console.
+See "Monitoring Email Statistics and Server Health" on page 166.
 View totals of messages processed and queued for each email processing server; delete a message queued for sending The Mail Servers item in the Console.
 See "Deleting and Retrying Queued Messages" on page 167.
 View a history of service alerts (unusual activity) for all MailMarshal servers The Alert History in the Console.
 See "Viewing Alert History" on page 174.
 Stop and start MailMarshal services The Management item in the Management Console.
 See "Managing Node Services" on page 193.
 View details of each message processed The Email History, Folders, and Quarantine Audit in the Console.
 For more information, see "Viewing Email History" on page 172 and "Auditing Quarantine Actions" on page 174.
 Search for details of a specific message The History Search in the Console.
 For more information, see "Searching Folders and Email History" on page 173.
 View, release, redirect, or delete a message in quarantine; report a message to Trustwave as spam or not spam (if incorrectly classified) The Email History, History Search, and Folders in the Console.
 View a graphical display of performance information for the MailMarshal services The Windows Performance monitor.
 For more information, see "Performance Monitor" on page 176.
 View detailed debugging information for the MailMarshal filtering and delivery services The Windows Application log and the MailMarshal text service logs on each server.
 For more information, see "Viewing Event History" on page 174 and "Using MailMarshal Text Logs" on page 176.
 Generate detailed reports on email traffic and filtering activity over time Marshal Reporting Console.
 For more information, see MRC documentation.